tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 privacy from effects of toilet cleanliness:
 Considing the nature of the data collection, it is hard to tell whether this analysis really does disentangle toilet privacy and toilet cleanliness.
-Participants were asked about "clean private toilet[s]" and "clean public toilet[s]", and they could have interpret the word "clean" differently in the two contexts; a clean public toilet might just be clean relative an ordinary public toilet.
+Participants were asked about "a clean private toilet" and "a clean public toilet", and they could have interpret the word "clean" differently in the two contexts; a clean public toilet might just be clean relative an ordinary public toilet.
 If participants saw clean private toilets as cleaner than clean public toilets, this result